lapistano/proxy-object/README.md

 Documentation
 =============
 Since there is a exhausting documentation of the API in the source code, I decided not to write a separate one.
-Use phpDocumentor (http://phpdoc.org) to extract and generate your own documentation.
+Use [phpDocumentor](http://phpdoc.org) to extract and generate your own documentation.
 I added a phpdoc.example.ini in the doc/config folder.
 Follow the instructions in the `doc/config/README` to setup the generation of the documentation.

 Limitations
 ===========
 As you might expect there are also some limitations this library has to deal with.
-This limitations are not introduced by this implementation, but are limitations which caome from PHP.
+This limitations are not introduced by this implementation, but are limitations which come from PHP.
 So it is not possible to expose methods marked as final or static.

 Future stuff